 The overall length does not matter at the moment as I cut the springs to length for you.

-TIP: To measure the wire diameter on a tension spring (or a compression spring that you can fully compress), count the number of coils in a length, then divide it by the length (i.e. count the coils in a 10mm length, then divide by 10)
+TIP: To measure the wire diameter on a tension spring (or a compression spring that you can fully compress), count the number of coils in a length (fully compressed if it is a compression spring), then divide it by the length (i.e. count the coils in a 10mm length, then divide by 10)

 Next, open my list of springs and go down the Outside diameter column to find the nearest size I have.